Walt-H/real-python-interview-question/README.md

 In addition, you'll notice a lot of little caveats in the JSON payloadds, and it's really up to you to decide what parts you include or exclude in your output.

-# My Submission
+# My Solution
-The following was used for the submission:
+The following was used for my submission:

 1. Python 3.7.3
 2. [requests v2.22.0](https://2.python-requests.org/en/master/)